thetallgrassnet/pokesite-old/README.md

     The helper script can be passed one of four different commands to start or stop the server, run specs, or run an arbitrary command.
 The `start` command starts the Neo4j database for the development environment, waits for it to be ready to accept connections, then starts the application server.

- 4. Find the port mapping for the server:

-        $ docker port pokesite-dev 3000

-    This shows the address to which the Rails application server is mapped on your development machine, e.g. `0.0.0.0:49244`.
-This is the address to visit in your browser to connect to the development server.

-    You can also use this command to find the address for the Neo4j browser
-    console:

-        $ docker port pokesite-dev-db 7474

-    (If you are using boot2docker, run `boot2docker ip` to find the address to use instead of `0.0.0.0`.)
+The address and port for connecting to the server will be shown above the server output in the terminal.

 #### Updating